GSA-TTS/FAC/docs/architecture/decisions/0023-store-submission-data-as-json.md

 * Schema and validation rules for sections stored as JSON will be portable to other systems
 * Increased code base complexity resulting from schema and validation rules living outside the object-relational mapper
 * Additional burden on developers to be familiar with JSON Schema

+## Note
+Was previously ADR 0014; renamed/renumbered when PDRs and ADRs were merged.